 Meat alternatives are the hot new trend in the fast food industry.
 Recently, Burger King has been trialling the Impossible Whopper in the US, with McDonald’s planning to also enter the game with their own plant-based burger.
 What will this mean for the industry as a whole?
 Are ethical options compatible with the speed and convenience that customers expect from quick service?
 The arrival of plant-based burgers heralds an interesting time for the industry.
 We should expect to see some radical changes to our dining options in the near future.
 Restaurants taking the dive and developing their own meatless menu options early could see more potential long-term profit on the horizon.

-But first, where does the demand for a meat alternative come from?
+But first, where does the demand for plant-based alternative come from?
 By 2022, ethically created plant-based proteins are projected to reach 1.5 billion dollars in value.
 Education and awareness about food sources and animal welfare has influenced some younger demographics to veer away from meat products.
 This has created a clear opportunity for meatless alternatives to nab a portion from the livestock industry’s massive share.
 Currently, the two meat alternatives with the most popularity are Impossible Foods and Beyond Meat.

-A Sustainable Option?
+Is Plant-Based Sustainable Option?

 That’s not to say that plant-based products are the be-all and end-all solution to worldwide problems like the climate crisis.
 One issue with the Impossible Burger is that it contains soy, which is considered a non-sustainable crop, though Beyond Meat is crafted from pea protein.
 Still, either choice are larger symbols of one of the many steps the fast food industry is taking toward reaching full carbon neutrality.